martinber/noaa-apt/docs/development.md

       compiling for GNU/Linux (and give the `openssl/vendored` feature to it).
       When compiling for Windows I have to remove the `openssl` dependency.

+    - Log everything to a file, especially for Windows since it doesn't have a console to see output.

+    - Fix email and website link on About dialog on Windows.

+    - Explain on website that command window on Windows is invisible.

     - Add warnings for short images when reading telemetry.

     - Check things that can panic/can fail: